 Although mainly found in West Asia and India, you can see the Indian grey mongoose in the Hawaiian Islands.
-Covered in grey hair, the mongoose weighs up to 1.7 kg (2-4lb) with a tail that can equal their body length of 45 cm (17 inches).
+Covered in grey hair, the mongoose weighs up to 1.7 kg (2-4lb) with a tail equaling its body length of 45 cm (17 inches).

 It is against Hawaii State law for any person to introduce, keep, or breed any mongoose within the state except by permit due to their status as a pest.

-Seventy-two mongooses were introduced to Hawaii in 1883 by the sugar industry to keep the population of rats in the sugarcane down.
+Seventy-two mongooses were introduced to Hawaii in 1883 by the sugar industry to keep rat populations in the sugarcane down.
 Mongoose is known as a pest as their negative impact outweighs their helpfulness as rat catchers.
-You may be able to see the mongoose on all the islands except Lanai and Kauai.
+You may see the mongoose on all the islands except Lanai and Kauai.

 Domestic cats were introduced to many of the world’s islands, the Hawaiian Islands inclusive, where they mostly became the dominant apex predator in the absence of larger predatory animal species.

 The consequences of their release have been particularly devastating for native wildlife.
-Several studies showed that island where the feral cats have been removed recover several endangered bird species as well as other wildlife.
+Several studies showed that islands where the feral cats have been removed, recovered several endangered bird species and other wildlife.

-The most popular dog in the Hawaiian history, although now extinct, is the Hawaiian Poi Dog.
-History has it that the Polynesian people brought the dog along with other domesticated animals and plants stocks when they immigrated into the Hawaiian land.
+The most popular dog in Hawaiian history, although now extinct, is the Hawaiian Poi Dog.
+History shows that the Polynesians brought dogs, other domesticated animals, and plant stocks when they immigrated to the Hawaiian land.

 The dog was fed poi, a native food in the country, from where it got its name.
-A typical Poi Dog has short legs and a long body with a trademark flat head which is attributed to their diet.
+A typical Poi Dog has short legs, and a long body with a trademark flat head attributed to their diet.
 The poi dog couldn’t stand the test of time because of their sluggish nature.

 Hawaiians only kept them to fuel their traditional beliefs and their bellies.
-The arrival of the Europeans settlers influenced the government and lifestyle of the Hawaiian people, and that included dumping the tradition of eating feral dogs.
+The arrival of the European settlers influenced the government and lifestyle of the people, including dropping the tradition of eating feral dogs.

-The dogs that immigrated with the Europeans interbred with the poi dogs, and that was the beginning of their extinction.
+The dogs that immigrated with the Europeans interbred with the poi dogs, which was the beginning of their extinction.

-So, if you find yourself in Hawaii today, it is not likely that you see a pure breed of the Hawaiian poi dog, even if you see one.
+So, if you find yourself in Hawaii today, you will not likely see a pure breed of the Hawaiian poi dog, even if you see one.

 Also known as the axis deer, the chital is a moderately sized deer.
 They are reddish-brown and covered in white spots.
 Males have antlers, but females do not.